BigheadSMZ/ClairObscur-UConfig/README.md

 - Doubles as a launcher using the **Launch Game** button or the menu bar option.
 - Can quickly task kill the game from the menu bar option for quick testing.
 - Compatible with most premade Engine.ini files that use **[SystemSettings]** section.

+# Advanced Usage

+- Click the **Show Options** radio button under **Advanced Options**.
+- From here a new world opens up in terms of configuration.
+- **Collections** contains a bunch of predefined settings from other mod authors.
+- Copy and paste your own options into the textbox and click **Parse** to add them.
+- Add, delete, or configure options directly from the grid.
+- Parsing values that falls under the "standard" config imports their values.

 # Other Info